 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-Because You Love to Hate Me is such an original anthology!
+Because You Love to Hate Me by Amerie is such an original anthology!
 This book is a collection of short stories celebrating the villains of YA.
 I personally love villains, and having an entire book dedicated to them is so satisfying.
-What I really enjoyed is the fact that the stories retold aren’t ones that are too common, such as Medusa.
+What I really enjoyed is the fact that the fantasy stories retold aren’t ones that are too common, such as Medusa.
 I also found the booktuber-author pairings to be interesting, since I have never seen this before.

 One of my favourite stories in this collection is Susan Dennard’s, which is a Sherlock retelling.
 In the story, Sherlock is actually female, which is a very unique twist.
 It also takes place in a boarding school, a setting that I always seem to enjoy.
 I also loved Marissa Meyer’s Little Mermaid retelling and Victoria Schwab’s story, which personifies death.
 There is really something for everyone in this anthology, and I would definitely recommend it to those who are fascinated by villains.

 Susan Dennard, Shirley and Jim:

 1. I love the fact that Shirley and Jim is a Sherlock retelling!
 Are you a Sherlockian?
 Who is your favourite Sherlock Holmes character?

 I don’t know if I qualify as a Sherlockian, but I have followed many iterations of Sherlock Holmes.
 My grandparents first got me hooked when I was a kid, giving me an abridged version of the mysteries, as well as letting me watch many an episode of the 1980s Sherlock Holmes TV show with them.
 (My favorite tale was always “The Adventure of the Speckled Band.”)